 Mohamed El-Erian resigns from Pimco, to stay on at Allianz

-Bill Gross - the co-chief investment officer and co-founder of Pimco and manager for the $237 billion PIMCO Total Return Fund - tweeted "PIMCO's fully engaged.
+On Tuesday, Gross tweeted "PIMCO's fully engaged.
 Batteries 110 percent charged.
 I'm ready to go for another 40 years!"

 The departure reverberated around the investment industry where Pimco plays an outsized role.
 Jeff Tjornehoj, senior research analyst at Lipper, said "Mohamed El-Erian helped set the strategic direction of the company and it certainly makes a difference when someone who is used to making such headlines leaves a company."